Wapno: Municipal organization

-History of Wapno
+History

 The town is first mentioned in 1299, in an entry in the Codex Diplomaticus Majoris Poloniae, which records the appearance of one Count Adam of Wapno at a trial in the court of one Count Rozal, concerning the rights of the Cistercian monastery in Łękno vis-a-vis the village of Dębogóra.
 At that time, Wapno was part of the Kuyavian principality headed by Duke Władyslaw I Łokietek (Vladislaus the Short), who became the second king of Poland upon his election in 1330.

-Under Prussian rule, Wapno was part of South Prussia (1793-1807) and again of the Bromberg Region (1815-1919) in the Province of Posen (Prowincja Poznańska), interrupted only by it forming part of the Duchy of Warsaw.
+Under Prussian rule, Wapno was part of South Prussia (1793–1807) and again of the Bromberg Region (1815–1919) in the Province of Posen (Prowincja Poznańska), interrupted only by it forming part of the Duchy of Warsaw.
 After World War I, it became part of the Second Polish Republic.

 During the Invasion of Poland, the elementary school in Wapno served as the headquarters of the Polish 26th Infantry Division, a component of the Intervention Corps.
-Under the German Reichsgau Wartheland occupation (1939-1945), it was briefly (1944-1945) renamed Salzhof — "Saltyard."
-In 1945 Wapno once again became part of Poland.
+Under the German Reichsgau Wartheland occupation (1939–1945), it was briefly (1944–1945) renamed Salzhof — "Saltyard."
+In 1945, Wapno once again became part of Poland.

 Since mediaeval times, Wapno has been known for the quality of its gypsum, which was used in the construction of the cathedrals at Gniezno and Poznań.
 There are also large salt deposits, consisting of salt domes intruding through the gypsum layer in diapirism.
-The salt and gypsum deposits under Wapno weresubject to increasingly intensive extraction from 1828 onward, when landowner Florian Wilkoński began exploratory surface mining.
+The salt and gypsum deposits under Wapno were subject to increasingly intensive extraction from 1828 onward, when landowner Florian Wilkoński began exploratory surface mining.